 She currently serves on the board of the Pennsylvania Council for International Education (PACIE).

-In her spare time, Suzanne enjoys spending time with family and friends, cooking, traveling, visiting museums, and breaking out her old art supplies.
+In her spare time, she enjoys cooking for family and friends, spending time with her 4-legged furry creatures, traveling, visiting museums, and breaking out her old art supplies.

 What do you like about working in Education Abroad?